jdavis/jdavis.github.com/_posts/2014-02-12-doing-your-homework-in-latex.md

 ---
 layout: post
-title: Typesetting Homework in LaTeX
+title: Doing Your Homework in LaTeX
 description:
     Using LaTeX to write up your homework for university isn't as hard as some people think.
 In fact it has quite a few benefits, I discuss them here.